simplex-chat/simplex-chat/docs/DIRECTORY.md

 - NOT contain racism, hate speech, or any other content that promotes discrimination.
 - NOT contain information about drugs, alcohol, or any other substances.
 - NOT contain [NSFW](https://en.wikipedia.org/wiki/Not_safe_for_work) content.
-- be offensive.
-We cannot say in advance what "offensive" means, but we will know it when we see it.
+- NOT be offensive – this needs to be clarified.

-Group owners are responsible for moderating the content in the group, if members post inappropriate or excessive amount of content and group owners do not moderate it, the group is likely to be removed from the directory.
+Group owners are expected to moderate the content in the groups, if members post inappropriate or excessive amount of content and group owners do not moderate it, the group is likely to be removed from the directory.

-We reserve the right to not accept the group listing in the directory or cancel its listing without providing any reasons.
+We reserve the right to not accept the group listing in the directory or cancel its listing, and there may be cases when we can't provide an explanation.
+We will certainly try to avoid it by communicating with the group owners first.

 The combination of display name and full name has to be unique for the listed groups.

 Once the group is listed in the directory, the bot will invite you to join the group of the group owners, where you can send any ideas or suggestions for how the groups functionality should evolve, and help steer both the product and the policies.

-<sup>\*</sup> (discoverable via search or other directory service functions by any connected users other than the users who submitted the registration)
+<sup>\*</sup> "listed" means discoverable via search or any other directory service functions by any connected users other than the user who submitted the registration